open-contracting/standard/docs/guidance/build.md

 * The [data collection spreadsheet](https://www.open-contracting.org/resources/data-collection-spreadsheet/) includes instructions describing how to add fields and how to add and reformat sheets.
 * The [data collection form](https://www.open-contracting.org/resources/ocds-data-collection-form/) includes instructions describing how to add fields and how to customize descriptions and guidance.

-Contact the [Data Support Team](../support/index) for support and guidance on customizing a tool to meet your needs.
+Contact the [Data Support Team](../support/index) for guidance on customizing a tool to meet your needs.

 **Resource:** [Using tabular versions of OCDS to generate JSON data](https://www.open-contracting.org/2020/03/06/using-tabular-versions-of-ocds-to-generate-json-data/) details the approach used in Paraguay.